Triplicane: British era

-In the 1600s, Triplicane was a separate village.
+In the 1600s, Triplicane was a separate village from Madras.
 After about a century, the British found Triplicane to be a good area for settlement and a large number of people moved there.
 In 1668, Triplicane was annexed to the Madras City, making it the first neighbourhood to be annexed to the city.
 It was obtained from the Sultan of Golconda on rent in 1676.
 From that time, Triplicane grew in importance, second only to George Town.
 In addition, the presence of the Nawab of Arcot increased the economic prosperity of the area, and many Muslims settled in Triplicane.
 In 1795, the Wallajah Mosque was built.
 During this period, Chepauk Palace and Amir Mahal were also built.

-In 1841, Ice House was built to store the ice bars imported from America through ships.
+In 1841, the Ice House was built to store the ice bars imported from America through ships.
 Ice bars were imported to provide the English temporary relief from the blistering heat.
 This building was renamed Vivekananda house after Swami Vivekananda stayed in the building for a brief while.